bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 'POST /changes/{change-id}/check'
 ```

-Performs consistency checks on the change as with link:#check-change[GET
-/check], and additionally fixes any problems that can be fixed
+Performs consistency checks on the change as with `GET/check`, and additionally fixes any problems that can be fixed
 automatically.
 The returned field values reflect any fixes.

 Some fixes have options controlling their behavior, which can be set in the